Subscribers

 - **Confirm consent before importing:** import only people who belong in the workspace and who you are allowed to contact.

 Exports use the current search and filter context.
-If you filter to Active subscribers and then export, Mailrith exports that filtered set, not every subscriber in the workspace.
+If you filter to Active subscribers and then export, Mailrith exports only that filtered set, not every subscriber in the workspace.
 This makes exports useful for handoffs, audits, reporting, and backup snapshots.

 For a deeper walkthrough of CSV preparation, mapping, background import jobs, exports, and bulk safety checks, read [Subscriber Imports, Exports, and Bulk Actions](https://mailrith.com/docs/subscriber-imports-exports.md).